 A great way to train your dog to start sleeping on its pet bed is by draining its energy during play and directing it to its bed to rest.
 However, using this training method may be tricky since you may have a dog with a lot of energy to expend.

-It may take extra time to tire your dog out if you have an energetic dog.
+If you have an energetic dog, it may take extra time to tire your dog out.
 Bring it home when your dog is tired and lead it to the pet bed using the leash.
 Once on the pet bed, give it a healthy dog treat to enjoy and get comfortable, making it more difficult to leave its bed in such a worn-out state.

 If your dog gets out of its pet bed and straight to your bed, don’t force it back to its pet bed.
-Doing that will lead your dog to associate it with an unpleasant experience that it will strive to avoid.
-Therefore, you may undermine your efforts of getting your dog to stop sleeping in your bed.
+Doing that will lead your dog to associate it with an unpleasant experience it will strive to avoid.
+Therefore, you may undermine your efforts to get your dog to stop sleeping in your bed.

-A simple command such as “off” will do the job and communicate to your dog that you don’t want it on your bed.
+A simple command such as “off” will do the job and tell your dog that you don’t want it on your bed.
 However, you’ll have to do this a few times since your dog may tend to jump back on your bed.

-You may consider giving your dog a treat when it gets off and place it on its pet bed.
+You may consider giving your dog a treat when it gets off and placing it on its pet bed.
 Over time, your dog will get used to its pet bed and go straight into it.
-If your dog associates getting off your bed with treats, you’ll need to switch things up.
-Mix up your commands and delay the treats to avoid encouraging your dog to think that treats come easy and often.
+You must switch things up if your dog associates getting off your bed with treats.
+Mix up your commands and delay the treats to avoid encouraging your dog to think treats come easily and often.

 Make getting on your bed difficult